datanav/docs/technical/webcrm-exact.rst

 WebCRM to Exact Online Dataflow
 ===============================

-Generated: 2024-09-11 07:47:14
+Generated: 2024-09-11 08:07:20

 Introduction
 ------------

 This technical document provides a detailed overview of the Sesam Talk data flow from WebCRM to Exact Online.
 It serves as a QA checklist for testing purposes and is the intellectual property of Sesam.io AS.
 The content contains confidential information regulated under an NDA agreement, and sharing or distributing it without written permission is prohibited.

-Webcrm Opportunities to Exact Quotations
+WebCRM Opportunities to Exact Quotations
 ----------------------------------------
-Every Webcrm Opportunities will be synchronized with a Exact Quotations.
+Every WebCRM Opportunities will be synchronized with a Exact Quotations.

-Once a link between a Webcrm Opportunities and a Exact Quotations is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WebCRM Opportunities and a Exact Quotations is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Webcrm Opportunities and a Exact Quotations:
+The following properties are synchronized between a WebCRM Opportunities and a Exact Quotations:

 .. list-table::
    :header-rows: 1

-   * - Webcrm Opportunities Property
+   * - WebCRM Opportunities Property
      - Exact Quotations Property
      - Exact Data Type
    * - OpportunityCurrencyName